-Table 2: Like the first table, but sorted by total cars produced.
+Table 1.2: Like the first table, but sorted by total cars produced.

-You might also wonder why the slower colors, and especially red, sold quite a large number of cars.
-The reason is psychological.
-A significant number of owners are somewhat wary of the speed of their Miatas.
-In private communications, Miata owners have told the author that it feels "somewhat scary, so without a roof in a small, fast, car."
+roof in a small, fast, car."
 The reduced speed of red Miatas provides some sense of reassurance.
 Many red Miata owners also end up installing a hardtop on a semi-permanent basis.